 Operation of a motor vehicle to and from Pisgah is considered a privilege extended to our students.
 The administration reserves the right to designate parking areas and control the movement of vehicular traffic on campus.
 The administration also must have and reserves the right of vehicular search if deemed necessary.
 It is expected that all vehicles be operated in a safe and prudent manner and in accordance with the laws of the State of North Carolina and the rules and regulations set forth by the administration of Pisgah High School and the Haywood County School Board of Education.
-Any student who is in violation of the rules as deemed appropriate by the administration of Pisgah High School could lose his/her driving privileges.
+Any student who is in violation of he rules as deemed appropriate by the administration of Pisgah High School could lose his/her driving privileges.

 The school accepts no responsibility for any damage to the vehicle or its contents while the vehicle is parked or operated on the campus of Pisgah High School.

-School Officials will cooperate fully with local law enforcement to investigate incidents resulting in property damage.
+School officials will cooperate full with local law enforcement to investigate incidents resulting in property damage.

 All students who desire to drive and/or park on campus must register their vehicle, pay appropriate fees, and display a valid parking permit.
 Students must provide valid vehicle registration and operator's license in order to obtain parking privileges.
-Students who purchase parking permits are subject to random drug testing according to School Board Policy SA-15.

 Students are to exit their vehicles and report to class upon entering campus.
 NO LOITERING.